 Several construction sites have depleted soils with low organic matter that require more than just fertilizer and other amendments to establish vegetation.

-Placing costly imported topsoil over depleted soils has historically been the preferred option to establish vegetation.
-However, using ProGanics on challenging and difficult to access sites will not only save money and time, but will also provide a growing medium that helps establish vegetation.
-In fact, two tank loads of proganics provides the same amount of organic and soil-building components as thirty-six truckloads of topsoil.
+Historically, placing costly imported topsoil over depleted soils would have been the preferred option to establish vegetation.
+However, using ProGanics on challenging and difficult to access sites not only saves money and time, but also provides a growing medium that helps establish vegetation.
+In fact, two tank loads of ProGanics provide the same amount of organic and soil-building components as thirty-six truckloads of topsoil.